citp/privacy-policy-historical/s/sc/sch/schedulesource.com.md

-> *The following text is extracted and transformed from the schedulesource.com privacy policy that was archived on 2004-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20041209221647id_/http%3A//schedulesource.com/solutions/support/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the schedulesource.com privacy policy that was archived on 2011-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110610001114id_/http%3A//schedulesource.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# ScheduleSource.com - Employee Scheduling, Resource Scheduling, Time and Attendance
+# Privacy Policy for ScheduleSource.com

 **ScheduleSource, Inc. has created this privacy statement in order to demonstrate our firm commitment to not disseminate customer supplied information to others.**